WordPress/gutenberg/docs/data/data-core-blocks.md

 *Returns*

-Name of block used for freeform content fallback.
+Name of the block for handling non-block content.

-### getFallbackBlockName
+### getUnregisteredFallbackBlockName

-This is a deprecated alias of `getFreeformFallbackBlockName`.

-Returns an action object used to set the block name for freeform content fallback.
+Returns the name of the block for handling unregistered blocks.

 *Parameters*